jelastic-jps/load-alerts-to-slack/README.md

 <img src="images/slack-notification-logo.png" width="70"/>

-# Application Load Alert Notification Add-on for Slack
+# Application Load Alert Notification Add-on for Slack (BETA)

 Get automated alerts in Slack for a certain service isn’t working or resource limits are about to be exceeded when: